ayman-albaz/deep-Q-learning/README.md

 #NN variables
 * EPISODES = 100
-  * # of episodes the DQN-agent will run for.
+  * The # of episodes the DQN-agent will run for.
 Not to be confused with TensorFlows 'epochs'.
 * MODEL_NAME = '4x256'
   * Every file output will have this as a prefix.
 * MIN_REWARD = -200